juspay/medea/TUTORIAL.md

 dramatically).

-For an example of list specifications, the following schema validates only JSON arrays which contain at least 3 strings:
+For an example of list specifications, the following schema validates only JSON arrays with at least 3 elements, all of which must be strings:

 ```
 $schema $start